Tips for Safe and Enjoyable Motorcycle Commuting

 Full face or modular helmets are the best head gear for your daily commute.

-Conditions can be unpredictable when you commute on a daily basis.
+Think about your head and face when it rains, or when getting stuck behind something like a truck shooting off projectile gravel from its cargo bed.
+Full face and modular helmets are the safest type of headgear, period.
+That alone should be reason enough to wear one for motorcycle commuting.
+Daily conditions can also be unpredictable when you commute.
 A beautiful morning could turn into a windy, rainy evening, so if you’ve ever ridden in inclement weather at 70mph with an open face helmet, you know how uncomfortable (and dangerous) it is!

 Gear Yourself Up